Harsh-Jaju/Nand2Tetris/README.md

-# Build a Computer from First Principles (Nand to Tetris I)
+# Built a Computer from First Principles (Nand to Tetris I)

 Course projects are based on [Nand2Tetris](https://www.nand2tetris.org/).
 The course takes a bottom-up approach to computer systems — starting with simple logic gates and step by step building towards a complete 16-bit computer capable of running programs.